Seb2026/car-api-project/README.md

 Quick practice using API's .
-Ability to search any car by make , model and year.
+Ability to search for any GIF using any topic or just search a random GIF.